A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: System Model

-It has been shown in \cite{cheng2021maccpda} that if the user-delivery array $\mathbf{Q}$ in Definition~\ref{def-maccpda} satisfies Condition~C3 in Definition~\ref{def-pda}, then each user can successfully recover its requested file using its retrievable cache content and the received multicast packets.
+It has been shown in \cite{cheng2021maccpda} that if the user-delivery array $\mathbf{Q}$ in Definition~\ref{def-maccpda} satisfies the following Condition, each user can successfully recover its requested file using its retrievable cache content and received multicast packets.